benhamilton/benhamilton.github.io/now.md

 permalink: /now/
 ---

-Updated: 2024-11-19 from Brisbane Australia
+Updated: 2024-12-05 from Port Vila Vanuatu

-Worked at [Evolution Marketing Services](http://evolutionmarketing.com.au/) since 2008, which has from November 5th 2024 merged with [Optimate.me](https://www.optimate.me/articles/optimate-me-and-evolution-marketing-have-merged), which where I am still working, so change of name, but still the same work, which I enjoy.
+Worked at [Evolution Marketing Services](http://evolutionmarketing.com.au/) since 2008, which has from November 5th 2024 merged with [Optimate.me](https://www.optimate.me/articles/optimate-me-and-evolution-marketing-have-merged?utm_source=ben.hamilton.id.au), which where I am still working, so change of name, but still the same work, which I enjoy.

 I've been fully remote since 2018 and my current role is as a [Senior Solution Consultant](https://www.linkedin.com/in/benhamilton/).